 The Ford Bronco is undoubtedly one of the most successful SUVs ever produced.
-To this day, it remains a truly iconic vehicle not only just across the US, but worldwide.
+To this day, it remains a truly iconic vehicle not only just across the US but worldwide.
 Therefore, as you can imagine, the car has had a pretty varied history.
-So too, has Ford in general – perhaps that’s a topic for another fact file in future – let’s wait and see!
+So too, has Ford in general – perhaps that’s a topic for another fact file in the future – let’s wait and see!

 However, in the here and now, whether you’ve driven a Bronco before, or have simply admired the vehicles from afar, here’s a stack of interesting facts about the Ford Bronco.
 Who knows – once you’ve done reading, you might find the inspiration to take a closer look into the vehicles for yourself as part of a classic collection – and why not?

 1. The Bronco was with us for a long time.

 The Ford Bronco’s lifespan as a Sports Utility Vehicle, or SUV, spanned four decades.
 These amazing vehicles rolled off assembly lines from 1965 all the way through to 1996.
 However, they underwent a big relaunch in 2021!

 The Bronco was originally a fairly compact system which was based around a unique chassis.
 Speaking of unique, it was also the first SUV of its kind to leave Ford headquarters, meaning that it really was a trailblazer for its time.

 The original Bronco line offered a choice of three different configurations.
 There was a basic model available which would have cost you $2,914 (at that time), along with several add-ons available in different lines.